I’m Claire. A 28-year-old wife, stay-at-home-mother of two, and perpetual student and researcher.

 Please don’t for a second think of me as an expert on this subject.
 I know quite a bit through research and experience, but I am not a trained nutritionist, and my children are still young.
 I am simply sharing my own experience and what I am learning through trial and error, so take it with a pinch of salt (just not sugar!).

 As a side note, please be aware that sadly this website is not cheap to run, and so in order to keep it going you may well come across some affiliate links, sponsored posts or advertising.
 I promise all opinions are my own and I will never endorse any product I do not 100% believe in!
-If and when you purchase through these links, you are supporting this website and my own wonderful family (see the little girl in the picture above – she eats a lot of food.
-She easily costs as much as the website to keep going!), so thank you! 🙂
+If and when you purchase through these links, you are supporting this website and my own wonderful family, so thank you! 🙂